tucker-green/holy-war-bot/README.md

 ```

 The bot will:
+1. **Open the Desktop Dashboard** (always-on-top window)
-1. Login to your account
+2. Login to your account
-2. Start plundering (10-minute cycles)
+3. Start plundering (10-minute cycles)
-3. After each plunder, train your attributes with available gold (SAFELY - see below)
+4. After each plunder, train your attributes with available gold (SAFELY - see below)
-4. If gold > 100 and training is maxed, buy elixirs
+5. If gold > 65 and training is maxed, buy elixirs
-5. When plunder time runs out (after using all 120 minutes), switch to attacking other players
+6. When plunder time runs out (after using all 120 minutes), switch to attacking other players
-6. Continue the cycle indefinitely
+7. Continue the cycle indefinitely
+8. **Track all stats in real-time** (gold, upgrades, purchases, combat)

+The dashboard will show you everything happening in real-time! 📈

 ### ⚠️ Important: Training Safety Logic